 The Columbia River drains an area approximately the size of France and has two major tributaries, the Snake River in southern Idaho and eastern Oregon, and the Willamette River in western Oregon.
 Historically, it supported estimated annual salmon runs of 10-16 million fish that included five species of Pacific salmon and steelhead trout.
 Current run sizes average about 1.5 million fish (from 2000-2006), although about 80 percent of those are of hatchery origin.
-Thus, annual runs of wild salmon and steelhead presently average about 300,000 fish-about 2.5 percent of historical wild fish abundance.
+Thus, annual runs of wild salmon and steelhead presently average about 300,000 fish - about 2.5 percent of historical wild fish abundance.

-In the Columbia River system, Snake River sockeye were listed under the federal ESA as endangered in 1991.
-This was followed within the decade, by the listing of 11 additional ESUs of Columbia River salmon and steelhead, and two resident species, bull trout and Kootenai River white sturgeon.97 An ESU may contain several populations.
-The listed salmon and steelhead ESUs in the Columbia River actually contain 190 populations.98 Federal actions designed to recover listed salmon and steelhead populations have been mired in a continuing series of legal challenges and no salmon or steelhead population has recovered enough to warrant delisting.99
+Snake River sockeye salmon were listed under the federal ESA as endangered in 1991.
+This was followed within a decade, by the listing of 11 additional Evolutionary Significant Units (ESU) of Columbia River salmon and steelhead, and two resident species, bull trout and Kootenai River white sturgeon.162 An ESU may contain several populations.
+The listed salmon and steelhead ESUs in the Columbia River contain 190 populations.163 Federal actions designed to recover listed salmon and steelhead populations have been mired in a continuing series of legal challenges and no salmon or steelhead population has recovered enough to warrant delisting.164

 The Snake River Basin is the major upstream salmon-producing tributary in the Columbia River Basin.
 The importance of Snake River salmonid production cannot be overstated with respect to life history types and diversity.
-Declines of Snake River salmon occurred over decades, but accelerated starting in the 1960s.
-Estimated annual returns of spring/summer Chinook declined from 125,000 fish in 1950-1960 to just 12,000 fish in 1979.100 By 1994, their run size was estimated at less than 2,000 adults.
-Snake River fall Chinook numbers fell to 78 fish in 1990, and Snake River sockeye salmon to less than ten adults per year, with only a single fish returning in 1992.101
+Declines of Snake River salmon occurred over decades, but, accelerated starting in the 1960s.
+Estimated annual returns of spring/summer Chinook declined from 125,000 fish in 1950-1960 to just 12,000 fish in 1979.165 By 1994, their run size was estimated at less than 2,000 adults.
+Snake River fall Chinook numbers fell to 78 fish in 1990, and Snake River sockeye salmon to less than ten adults per year, with only a single fish returning in 1992.166

 These precipitous declines initiated a period of ESA listings for salmon populations first in the Snake River, then the Columbia River, and finally across the whole Pacific Northwest.
 Currently, 28 salmon and steelhead ESUs are under ESA protection across the Pacific Northwest.
-Recovery plans and other biological assessments developed by NOAA Fisheries to guide salmon and steelhead recovery have been repeatedly challenged by a coalition of environmental groups and have been consistently rejected by federal courts, primarily because they do not reflect current scientific understanding of salmon life history and ecology.102
+Recovery plans and other biological assessments developed by NOAA Fisheries to guide salmon and steelhead recovery have been repeatedly challenged by a coalition of environmental groups and have been consistently rejected by federal courts, primarily because they do not reflect current scientific understanding of salmon life history and ecology.167

 The ESA protects species against actions called "take" that cause jeopardy, harm, or kill members of a listed ESU.
 Federal agencies proposing actions that may have an effect on ESA-listed salmon or steelhead are required to consult with NOAA Fisheries.
 Operation of the Federal Columbia River Power System (FCRPS) poses a risk that requires consultation.
 The FCRPS is operated by the US Army Corps of Engineers (Corps), Bureau of Reclamation (BOR), and Bonneville Power Administration.
-These Action Agencies develop biological assessments, describing their proposed operating plans for the FCRPS and potential effects on ESAlisted salmon.
-NOAA Fisheries reviews these assessments and renders a Biological Opinion (BiOp), to ensure that the proposed actions will not reduce the likelihood of survival and recovery of ESA-listed species.^f
+These Action Agencies develop biological assessments, describing their proposed operating plans for the FCRPS and potential effects on ESA-listed salmon.
+NOAA Fisheries reviews these assessments and renders a Biological Opinion (BiOp), to ensure that the proposed actions will not reduce the likelihood of survival and recovery of ESA-listed species.^h opinion is not an ESA recovery plan, but may serve as a component of a recovery plan.